 Step 6: Let It Run!

 It’s time to execute on your plan – and start achieving business impact.
-While you execute on your marketing plan, keep in mind that you should revisit the business goals quarterly.
+While you execute on your strategic marketing plan, keep in mind that you should revisit the business goals quarterly.
 That keeps you on the right track to ensure the marketing organization continues to drive toward overarching corporate goals.

 Now that you’ve completely the hard work of creating your strategic plan, you’ve set yourself and your team up for success.

 Interested in learning more about the future of marketing planning?
 Learn how to reduce the complexity of marketing planning and budgeting.

 Allocadia’s Run Marketing Platform gives marketers the confidence to know where to invest their next dollar.
 The recognized leader in Marketing Performance Management (MPM), Allocadia enables marketers to plan strategically, invest with purpose, measure the performance of their activities, and ultimately maximize marketing’s impact on the business.
 This gives marketers the ability to drive greater performance, increase ROI and improve alignment with corporate goals.
 Companies like VMware, GE Healthcare, Box and Charles Schwab manage more than $25 billion marketing dollars within Allocadia, which enables them to save up to 40% of the time they spend on budgeting and planning as well as double their pipeline-to-spend ratio and ROI.
 Learn how your team can start running marketing.